Smart Grading Tips for Teachers

 1. Avoiding Errors with a Simple Checklist

-Small slips, like adding scores wrong can change results.
-A quick system helps: double-check totals, use a calculator or sheet, and spot-review random entries.
-A ready-made template makes this effortless.
+Small slips like adding scores wrong can throw off final results.
+A quick system helps: double-check totals, use a calculator or digital sheet, and spot-review random entries.
+A ready-made template makes this effortless and consistent.

 2. Rubrics That Actually Help